-Important information about service, please click here
+Important information about our Service including Walk-in clinics, please click here

 Emergency contraception is used for preventing pregnancy when there has been unprotected sex (no contraception) or a contraceptive failure (missed pill or split condom).
 It is sometimes referred to as the ‘morning after pill’.